demisto/content/Packs/Core/Playbooks/playbook-Uncommon_creation_or_access_operation_of_sensitive_shadow_copy_by_a_high_risk_process_README.md

   - Check initiating process image name
   - Check if username is SYSTEM
   - Check if host is a server
-  - Check for previous similar alerts
+  - Check for previous similar alert closed as False Positive

 Containment:

-- Terminate causality process (CGO) process - if CGO a malicious behavior or unsigned process from uncommon path attempted to create or access shadow copy
+- Terminate causality process (CGO) process - when a signed high-risk process or an unsigned process from an uncommon path attempting to create or access sensitive shadow copy data.

 ## Dependencies